apasto/PaBr19Accompanying/README.md

 Accompanying data to the submitted manuscript "A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe".

-This data has been prepared as a git repository.

 Alberto Pastorutti and Carla Braitenberg, 2019.

 ## `grav` directory